Million Dollar Hole in One – Click to View

 We were the first and remain the largest Rotary club in the Northern Territory.

-In 2021-22, we intend continuing our efforts in these important areas and will explore how we might develop new projects, particularly for supporting youth, whilst continuing to fund raise for our regular commitments.
+In 2023-24, we intend continuing our efforts in these important areas and will explore how we might develop new projects, particularly for supporting youth, whilst continuing to fund raise for our regular commitments.
 In this space, we operate the famous Chocolate Wheel at the Royal Darwin Show each year as well as running the Million Dollar Hole-in-One at the Gardens Golf Course.
-Last year, we held the inaugural ‘Bali Vibe’ in cooperation with the Darwin Surf Life Saving Club.
-This is a rare Wet Season activity and was designed to allow our locals to feel like they were in Bali, but without having to travel there, given COVID travel restrictions.
+‘Bali Vibe’ brings the Indonesian spirit to Darwin, this event is run in cooperation with the Darwin Surf Life Saving Club and is one of those rare events that is run in the Wet Season.

-In recent years we have concentrated on funding various overseas projects, but with a particular emphasis on Timor Leste and we are managing a significant global grant to eradicate malaria in that nation.
-We continue to develop local ‘hands on’ community projects too that emphasise the heart and the mind and follow Rotary’s seven areas of focus.
-During the next few years, our primary focus will be on supporting our local community – assisting them to rebuild their confidence and regenerate following the global pandemic.
+We continue to develop local ‘hands on’ community projects that emphasise the heart and the mind and follow Rotary’s seven areas of focus.
+During the next few years, our primary focus will be on supporting our local community including the community of Belyuen.

 It is important to note that we remain a men-only club, but we warmly welcome all Rotarians and visitors to our meetings.
+We are active agents for the promotion of Men’s well-being, especially Men’s Mental Health and Prostate Cancer, through fundraising, education and providing support to sufferers.
 There are other mixed Rotary clubs in the Darwin area including Darwin North, Darwin South, Darwin Sunrise and Litchfield/Palmerston.
 Details of how to contact these clubs for a visit or membership can be found on our website below or on our Facebook page.

 Our club believes in having a good time.
 We are famous for wearing our loud Hawaiian shirts, fishing trips and boisterous meetings.
 So why not come along and enjoy our hospitality on Thursday evenings at 6pm at the Novotel Atrium hotel on the Esplanade.
 Please note that we also enjoy many away meetings, so ensure you check with us if you are intending to visit so as to ascertain where we will be.